SamsonYuBaiJian/empirical-truncated-mixtures/README.md

-# math-ioannis-panageas
+# Research for NIPS
-Mathematics resources from Dr. Ioannis Panageas from the Singapore University of Technology and Design.
+Algorithms from Gaussian distribution research with Dr. Ioannis Panageas from the Singapore University of Technology and Design.